Carlton Shepherd

 We comprehensively show that combining modalities, e.g. L1 cache hits, TLB misses, branch mis-predictions and more, is far more powerful than using individual ones explored up to this point.
 Personally, it's reasonable to expect that multi-modal micro-architectural attacks will be a source of major security problems; far more than, say, Spectre-style speculative execution or cache attacks alone.

-- In January 2023, I will leave Royal Holloway and join Newcastle University as a Lecturer in Computer Science.
+- In January 2023, I left Royal Holloway and joined Durham University as an Assistant Professor in Computer Science.

 Contact